-Part 3, line 2 Part 4, lines 12 and 13 Total Montana Source Income
+Part 3, line 2

+Part 4, lines 12 and 13

+Total Montana Source Income

-Line 2-Composite Income Tax Paid on Behalf of Owner.
+Line 2 - Composite Income Tax Paid on Behalf of Owner.
 Enter the amount of Montana composite income tax paid on the owner's behalf.
 This amount is calculated for each participating owner on Schedule IV.

-Line 3a-Montana income tax withheld on behalf of owner.
+Line 3a - Montana income tax withheld on behalf of owner.
 If the owner is a participant in the entity's composite return, pass-through withholding does not apply, enter 0 (zero) and go to line 4.

-Otherwise, if the PTE has an owner who is a nonresident individual, nonresident estate, nonresident trust, foreign C corporation, tax-exempt entity, or second-tier pass-through entity at any time during the year, the PTE must pay pass-through withholding on behalf of the owner if the owner has more than \$1,000 of Montana source income on line 1.
+Otherwise, if the PTE has an owner who is a nonresident individual, nonresident estate, nonresident trust, foreign C corporation, tax-exempt entity, or second-tier pass-through entity at any time during the year, and there is not a valid Form PT-AGR on file, the PTE must pay pass-through withholding on behalf of the owner if the owner has more than \$1,000 of Montana source income on line 1.
+The amount is 6.75 percent of the owner's distributive share of Montana source income reported in line 1.